theotaylor/receipt-processor-challenge/README.md

 - **Response**: JSON containing the number of points awarded
 - **Example Response**: `{ "points": 13 }`

+Additional endpoint documentation can be found in the swagger documentation at http://localhost:3000/api-docs once the server is running.

 ## Installation

 ### Installation with Docker